PaulAdutwum/BetaDrift/README.md

 ## Background

-I came into this project as a math and CS student — not someone with a finance background.
-Most of what I knew about portfolio management came from reading: Markowitz's original mean-variance framework, some of the Fama-French factor literature, and a few papers on covariance estimation that I found while working through the math of what "risk" actually means
+ Most of what I know about portfolio management came from reading: Markowitz's original mean-variance framework, some of the Fama-French factor literature, and a few papers on covariance estimation that I found while working through the math of what "risk" actually means